The Audience Shifted

 How Releases Compound Now

 The same release in 2026 is read by language models that train on, retrieve from, and cite the syndicated versions.
 A press release's downstream value is determined less by its journalist pickup and more by its retrievability.
-Three things now matter more than they did:
+Three things now matter more than they did.

-Substance.
 AI doesn't reward thin announcements.
 It rewards releases with data, named sources, specific facts, and direct quotes.
 A release with three concrete numbers and a named executive's verbatim quote feeds AI synthesis.
 A release built on adjectives ("transformative," "industry-leading," "next-generation") gets discounted.

-What the Wire Now Costs You — and What It Buys
+What the Wire Still Buys

-The financial economics of wire distribution have not improved.
 A national wire release through PR Newswire or Business Wire still costs in the high three to low four figures for a meaningful distribution package.
-The question communicators now ask: what does that spend produce in an AI-mediated retrieval environment?
+Three things the wire still buys at that price.

-Documentation of when news was issued.
 The wire timestamp is the proof point that the news was made public at a specific time.
 For M&A, executive moves, regulatory filings, and major partnerships, that documented public-issuance moment matters across legal, financial, and editorial systems.

 What the Wire No Longer Does